If you run a company, chances are you will need electronics recycling for businesses. This Q&A can get you started.

 What is the minimum amount required for recycling?

-How can my company set up a corporate e-waste program?
+How can my company set up a corporate electronic waste program?

 This question is so common that we wrote a whole blog post in reply.
 The short answer: It’s not as complicated as you may think.
-If you want an end-to-end plan or a few words of advice, we are here to help.
+But if you want an end-to-end plan or a few words of advice, we are here to help.